It's almost wedding season

 scurry through the whale bone take back the invitations

-of ivory crinolin.
+.of ivory crinolin.
 Hunt down the bluejays

-If you can’t wait to wrap making love in the bushes,
+If you can’t wait to wrap making love in the bushes,your young frame in gingham, humping through the air.

 draw the apron strings tight Give them a room far from my